Micrognathia is a term for a lower jaw that is smaller than normal.

-In true micrognathia, the jaw is small enough to interfere with the infant's feeding.
-Infants with micrognathia may need special nipples in order to feed properly.
+In some cases, the jaw is small enough to interfere with the infant's feeding.
+Infants with this condition may need special nipples in order to feed properly.

-Micrognathia often corrects itself during growth, especially at puberty when the jaw grows quite a bit.
-It can be caused by certain inherited disorders and syndromes.
+Micrognathia often corrects itself during growth.
+The jaw may grow a lot during puberty.
+The problem can be caused by certain inherited disorders and syndromes.

 Micrognathia may be part of other genetic syndromes, including:

 You may need to use special feeding methods for a child with this condition.
 Most hospitals have programs where you can learn about these methods.